 Available with 3D Analyst license.

-A triangular irregular networks (TIN) layer is available in a map and scene view in ArcGIS Pro.
-A TIN is commonly an elevation surface that represents height values across an extent.
+A triangular irregular network (TIN) layer is commonly an elevation surface that represents height values across an extent.
+TIN layers are available in both map and scene views in ArcGIS Pro.

 What is a TIN?

-TINs have been used by the GIS community for many years and are a digital means to represent surface morphology.
-TINs are a form of vector-based digital geographic data and are constructed by triangulating a set of vertices (points).
+TINs are a digital means to represent surface morphology.
+TINs are a form of vector-based digital geographic data constructed by triangulating a set of vertices (points).
 The vertices are connected with a series of edges to form a network of triangles.
-The edges of TINs form contiguous, nonoverlapping triangular facets and can be used to capture the position of linear features that play an important role in a surface, such as ridgelines or stream courses.
-Because nodes can be placed irregularly over a surface, TINs can have a higher resolution in areas where a surface is highly variable or where more detail is wanted, and a lower resolution in areas that are less variable.
+The edges of TINs form contiguous, nonoverlapping triangular facets and can be used to capture the position of linear features that play an important role in a surface, such as a ridge line or stream course.
+Because nodes can be placed irregularly over a surface, TINs can have a higher resolution in areas where a surface is highly variable and a lower resolution in areas that are less variable.

 The input features used to create a TIN remain in the same position as the nodes or edges in the TIN.
 This allows a TIN to preserve all the precision of the input data while simultaneously modeling the values between known points.
 You can include precisely located features on a surface—such as mountain peaks, roads, and streams—by using them as input features to the TIN nodes.